hallissons/algorithms/README.md

 - Better: Sort the array and for each element, find its complement based on T = O(n log n) -> O(n log n) to sort the array + O(log n) to find a complement for each element + O(n).
 - Even better: Use the hash table to lookup for elements, the running time will decrease to O(n).

+### Scheduling

+A shared resource (e.g. a processor) is used to execute many jobs (e.g.: processes).
+In what order should we sequence the jobs?

+- weight wj: priority
+- height lj: size

+The output will be the sequence of the jobs

+Example: 3 jobs

+l1=1, l2=2, l3=3

+[#3] = 6
+[#2] = 3
+[#1] = 1

+The objective is minimize the weighted sum of completion times.

+### Activity-selection problem

+We wish to select a maximum-size subset of mutually compatible activities.
+We assume that the activities are sorted in monotonically increasing order of finish time:

+f1 <=  f2 <= f3 <= ... <= fn-1 <=  fn

+### Minimum spanning trees

+Suppose you are asked to network a collection of computers by linking selected pairs of them.
+This translates into a graph problem in which nodes are computers, undirected edges are potential links, and the goal is to pick enough of these edges that the nodes are connected.
+But this is not all; each link also has a maintenance cost, reflected in that edge’s weight.
+What is the cheapest possible network?

+- Kruskal’s Algorithm
+-

 ## Books

 - CLRS: Cormen, Leiserson, Rivest, and Stein, Introduction to Algorithms (3rd edition)